 No other additive provides the flowability that is achieved with SphereOX.
 Conventional additives and iron oxides tends to bridge and flow unevenly in feeder systems resulting in non-uniform distribution in the batch.
 Non-uniform distribution of additives causes large variations in mold capabilities that may cause casting failures or defects.
 Typically foundries use extra iron oxide to compensate for poor mixing which only results in higher cost and more variability in the final product.

 Naturally occurring magnetite or hematite may contain high percentages of other non-desirable elements.
-Hematite (FesO3), red iron oxide, may be good as a coloring agent or a source of oxygen, but hematite iron oxide is not as efficient as SphereOX because the red iron oxide is in its most stable state and cannot act as a scavenger of gas.
-Proprietary additives and competitive grades of black iron oxide may contain heavy metals, carbonaceous material.
-Other additives can also contain volatiles, which could convert into gases during casting that cause veining, pin-holes and lustrous carbon defects - the defects that you are trying to reduce!
+Hematite (Fe2O3), red iron oxide, may be good as a coloring agent or a source of oxygen, but hematite iron oxide is not as efficient as SphereOX because the red iron oxide absorbs resin and lowers tensile strength while not providing much chill.
+Proprietary additives and competitive grades of black iron oxide usually contain heavy metals, carbonaceous material, and other fillers which also increase resin comsumtion.
+Engineered additives can also contain volatiles, which could convert into gases during casting that cause veining, pin-holes and lustrous carbon defects - the defects that you are trying to reduce!

 It is interesting to note that before using SphereOX the carbon content is .05%, but after casting the carbon content of SphereOX increased to .7% to .9%.
 This indicates that scavenging of carbon takes place and helps to explain how SphereOX cures lustrous carbon defects.

 Mold tensile strength is critical to quality castings.
 SphereOX provides higher mold strength than any other additive.
 This not only reduces veining but also flaking or spalling.
 Typically additions of 2% to 5% are sufficient to prevent flaking, veining, pinholes, or spalling.
 Comparison of tensile strength and trials using SphereOX at various additive levels is recommended.